 Robots are not anymore bound to factories behind fences.
 Interactive robots are entering our everyday live and standards are needed to describe for example the safe interactive of a human with the robot or the performance that is asked of by the interactive robot.
-INBOTS conducted therefore a standards research to identify what has already been developed and to get an overview who the relevant International and Euroepan Standardisation Commitees are.
+INBOTS conducted therefore a standards research to identify what has already been developed and to get an overview who the relevant International and European Standardisation Commitees are.

 The catalogue shows the existing standards, emerging standards and guidelines from the International and European level, potentially relevant for improving interactive robots.
 The research also referes to hamonised standards.
 Harmonised standards are drawn up on the basis of a standardisation “request” (formerly called a “mandate”) by the European Commission (or EFTA).
+The partner leading these activities is the German Institute for Standardization.

 The standards are additionally grouped into the following categories: Ergonomic, Safety, Test, General, Information and Communication Technology, Acoustic, Environment, and Electromagnetic-compatibility.